 Malaysia’s city George Town (Penang Island) is big on street art.
 We discovered this as soon as we had our first stroll around the city.
-Armanian Street seemed to be the place to be to catch a few of the most well-known murals, but really the whole city is fun to get lost into and to bump into the many different murals by accident.
-(Unless of course you prefer to have one of those helpful street art city maps by hand that guide you around as to not miss anything.)
+Armanian Street was the place to be to catch a few of the most well-known murals, but really the whole city is fun to get lost in, and to bump into the many different murals by accident.
+(Unless, of course, you prefer to have one of those helpful street art city maps by hand that guide you around as to not miss anything.)
 Without further ado, let me share some pictures of the artworks we found during our time in George Town.

 Apart from all the murals, the tourist information around the city is also worth mentioning.
-They are all in the form of eye catching iron cast structures, also known as Marking George Town.
-They explain stuff about the street or area they are at in a fun and attractive way.
+They are all in the form of eye-catching iron cast structures, also known as Marking George Town.
+They explain fun facts and history about streets and areas in an amusing and attractive way.

 Sidenote: we found lots of walls decorated with street art in the other places in Malaysia as well.
 In Malacca, for example, there were many big wall paintings, especially along the riverside.
-But unfortunately, I failed to take pictures for you to see because it was either too dark to take pictures or too hot.
+But unfortunately, I failed to take pictures for the blog, because it was either too dark to take pictures or too hot.
 Sorry!
 Same story for Kuala Lumpur: there was similar art scattered around the city and its walls.
-But again I failed in taking a good amount of pictures.
+But again, I failed in taking a good amount of pictures.
 Damn you, tropical heat!
 (But I’d say, if you’re really curious: Google images is your friend!)

 We are walking on one of the main roads of Luang Prabang, Laos.

 We are hungry.

 We are looking for a place to eat.